matewhoy/DataStructures-JavaScript/README.md

 # DataStructures-JavaScript
-This is an examples using Data Structures in JavaScript
+These are some examples of Data Structures in JavaScript